hoangduytran/blender-manual/manual/files/import_export/usd.rst

    Forward / Up Axis
       By mapping these to different axes you can convert rotations between applications default up and forward axes.

+Xform Ops
+   The type of transform operators to use to transform prims.

+   :Translate, Rotate, Scale: Export with translate, rotate, and scale ``Xform`` operators.
+   :Translate, Orient, Scale: Export with translate, orient quaternion, and scale ``Xform`` operators.
+   :Matrix: Export matrix operator.

 Use Settings for
    Determines the whether to use *Viewport* or *Render* visibility of collection, modifiers, or any other property that can be set for both the *Viewport* and *Render*.